Johanna Decker: Career choice and training

 Decker engaged actively in the church's youth work, and by 1939 the idea of joining the missionary medical service had matured in her mind.
-It was in 1939 that she signed up with the Missionary Medical Institute ("Missionsärztliches Institut Würzburg") in Würzburg, while continuing to pursue her medical studies at Munich.
+It was in 1939 that she signed up with the Missionary Medical Institute ("Missionsärztliches Institut Würzburg") in Würzburg, while continuing to pursue her medical studies at the Ludwig-Maximilians-Universität München.
 After her father's retirement the family moved to Heimstetten on the edge of Munich.
 As a student, for financial reasons, Hanna Decker continued to live with her parents.
 In 1942, at the height of the war, she passed her national medical exams and received her doctorate.
 She was then conscripted for work in a succession of hospitals and clinics, not necessarily working in her chosen disciplines.
 There was a year working in Obstetrics at a midwife training institution.
 In 1944 she moved to the main municipal hospital Mainz where initially she was assigned to the department for internal medicine.
 She was then transferred to a little 35-bed psychiatric section, set up with support from then local university, which in 1946 became a fully-fledged Psychiatric Clinic.
-In 1948 Decker qualified in Neuromedicine.
-(Neurology and Psychiatry were not, at that time, treated as separate disciplines.)
+In 1948, Decker qualified in Neuromedicine.
+Neurology and Psychiatry were not, at that time, treated as separate disciplines.
 In 1949 she set herself up as a psychiatric practitioner in Mainz (Stephanstraße 1).

 On the Feast of the Epiphany in 1946 Hanna Decker had taken a solemn vow that once her medical studies were completed she would dedicate at least ten years to missionary work.
 In 1950 she was sent by the Missionary Medical Institute to Bulawayo, then part of the British colony of Southern Rhodesia.
 After arranging for a successor at her little surgery in the Stephanstraße, she left Mainz on 15 August.
 She stayed a couple of weeks in Würzburg and then took the train from Munich to Rome on 1 September 1950.
 With 24 other missionaries, on the morning of 6 September 1950 she enjoyed a private group audience with the pope.
 That afternoon she set off in a plane chartered by the missionary service.
 Stops along the way included (but were not limited to) Malta, Khartoum, Entebbe, Ndola and Johannesburg.
 They arrived in Bulawayo on 15 September 1950.
 Decker immediately joined the recently established (1948) Fatima Mission Hospital in a rural part of northern Matabeleland, roughly 130 miles / 200 km to the north-west of the city of Bulawayo.
 This is where her work was based till 1960.